Red-Menace/AppleScriptObjC-Stuff/Scripts/README.md

 These are also examples using AppleScriptObjC, but use other Cocoa classes that can be run directly from the **Script Editor** or **Script Debugger** without any main thread issues.

 * OverlayImage - overlay one image over another.
-Default images used are from system resources.
+The example puts an image or application icon onto a copy of the system's generic folder icon.
 	* NSData, NSImage, NSBitmapImageRep
 * tags - a set of handlers in an example that adds or removes file tags.
 	* NSOrderedSet, NSURL, NSDictionary